3 December 2017 How Many Sets And Reps Should You Be Doing?

 Novice fitness enthusiasts commonly ask the question, “How many sets and reps should I be doing?”
 Unfortunately, there is no one-size-fits-all solution and the question needs to be answered on an individual basis.
 The effectiveness of a resistance-training program to achieve a certain goal (i.e. maximal strength, power, endurance, or muscle size) depends largely on manipulating these variables.

-Generally, low repetitions should be used when training for power or maximum strength and high repetitions for muscular endurance.
-(1) With regards to hypertrophy, recent evidence suggests low loads (high repetitions) and high loads (low repetitions) are equally effectual.
+Generally, low repetitions (high load) should be used when training for strength and high repetitions (low load) for muscular endurance.
+(1) With regards to hypertrophy, recent evidence suggests low loads and high loads are equally effectual.
 (2) What repetition recommendations mean, is during your sets of a given exercise, you should reach fatigue within the advised repetition range.
-To fatigue within this repetition range, you can adjust the difficulty of the exercise by choosing harder progressions with bodyweight training or by adding more resistance with weight training.
+To fatigue within this repetition range, you can adjust the difficulty of the exercise by choosing harder or easier progressions with bodyweight training or by adding or removing resistance with weight training.
 Note, training benefits are not exclusive to one outcome and are blended in any given program design.
 (1)

 Now to the question of how many sets should you be doing?
 Volume describes the total amount of work performed within a period of time (i.e. repetitions x sets x load).
 Increased volume results in greater gains, up to a limit where it plateaus or potentially even declines.
-(3) To accumulate volume using lower repetition ranges, more sets need to be performed.
-This can be time consuming, as training at higher intensities (lower repetitions) also requires more rest time between sets due to central nervous system fatigue.
-High volume training is recommended for maximizing hypertrophy.
-(4)
+High volume training is particularly important for maximizing hypertrophy.
+(3)

 Strength: the maximal contractile force that can be produced by a muscle or muscle group.

-Novice individuals: Train with loads 12–15RM for 3–4 sets per muscle group.
+Novice individuals: Train with loads coinciding with 8–15 repetitions or 3–4 sets per muscle group, 2-3 times weekly.